 Yes, winter sunburn is a real thing

-Baby, it might be cold outside, but the sun doesn't care that it's not beach season in most of the United States.
+Even when it's cold outside, the sun doesn't care that it's not beach season.
 Snow and ski-related sunburns can be a real problem if you're not careful.
 But you can keep these problems away if you use a few precautions.

 Beware of the glare

 Winter sunburns often happen from the snow itself, because snow is an excellent reflector of sunlight.
 This means not only are you getting rays directly from the sun, you're also getting UV hitting you from all directions.

 Of course, many people think they're safe because they're covered in winter clothing.
 But don't forget about your eyes and face.
 Not only should you keep using (FSA-eligible) sunscreen all year-round, but also protective eyewear.

 A good pair of snow goggles doesn't just protect your eyes from tree limbs and flying ice balls; they provide major protection from the intense rays bouncing all around you.
 And if you're not on the slopes, regular sunglasses are just as important.